YZLoh/YZLoh/README.md

 ![Visitor](https://visitor-badge.laobi.icu/badge?page_id=jessicateocw.jessicateocw)

 **About Me!**
-- 🔭 I’m currently working on NLP and behavioural research.
+- 🔭 I’m currently working on Speech Analytics.
+Previously NLP and behavioural research.
 - 🌱 Embracing the suck is always hard, but I enjoy the challenge of learning across many different domains and skillsets.

 Hope to fill up my git with projects from different domains as I grow in my technical skillsets.